Moduli of real pointed quartic curves: Reflection groups and real tori

-\item[$A_1$ \quad] The involution $A_1$ is of type $(5,0,1)$ and as a representative we pick $I=\{s_1\}$.
-Let $S_u$ be the matrix of $u$ with respect to the basis of fundamental weights for $P$ and let $B_u$ be a matrix whose columns represent a normal basis.
+\item[$A_1$ \quad] The involution $A_1$ is of type $(5,0,1)$.
+As a representative we pick $I=\{s_1\}$.
+Let $S_u$ be the matrix of $u$ with respect to the basis of fundamental weights for $P$ and let $B_u$ be a matrix whose columns represent a normal basis in the sense of Equation \ref{latdecom}.
 The normal basis for $P$ is not uniquely determined but we fix the choice below.

-A basis for $P_{1,u}$ and system of simple roots for $W_u^+$ are then given by respectively:
+A basis for $P_{1,u}$ and system of simple roots for $W_u^+$ are then given by respectively

 where $\alpha_I = e_0-e_3-e_4-e_5$.
 The lattice $P_{1,u}$ is a weight lattice of type $A_5$ and the group $W_u^+$ which acts on $P_{1,u}$ is of type $D_6$.
 All this is shown in the picture below.
 The black nodes represent the set $I$ of $W_u^-$, the crossed nodes the root system of $W_u^+$ and the grey nodes the fundamental weights of $P_{1,u}$.